 Once a scholar is approved, the fund disbursement process will begin.
-To begin the disbursement process, your chapter will provide EAA with a grant agreement and complete the automated clearinghouse (ACH) transmittal form.
+To begin the disbursement process, your chapter will provide EAA with a signed grant agreement, a completed automated clearinghouse (ACH) transmittal form, and a flight training waiver signed by the scholar or their parent/legal guardian.
 These forms will be a part of the award acceptance process, completed via email.
 Once the acceptance process is complete, EAA will send your chapter the scholarship funds electronically.
 The installment schedule is as follows.

-- First installment, 40 percent of funding Paid promptly following EAA approval of the scholar and the chapter signing EAA's grant agreement. - Second installment, 40 percent of funding Paid promptly following the approval of the first solo progress report, which is due three months into flight training. - Third installment, 20 percent of funding Paid promptly following the approval of the FAA written progress report, which is due six months into flight training.
+- First installment, 40 percent of funding Paid promptly following EAA approval of the scholar and the return of the signed flight training waiver and grant agreement to EAA. - Second installment, 40 percent of funding Paid promptly following the approval of the first solo progress report, which is due three months into flight training. - Third installment, 20 percent of funding Paid promptly following the approval of the FAA written progress report, which is due six months into flight training.